xxxnell/how-do-vits-work/README.md

 We mainly use docker images `pytorch/pytorch:1.9.0-cuda11.1-cudnn8-runtime` for the code.

-See ```classification.ipynb``` for image classification.
+See [```classification.ipynb```](classification.ipynb) ([Colab notebook](https://colab.research.google.com/github/xxxnell/how-do-vits-work/blob/transformer/classification.ipynb)) for image classification.
 Run all cells to train and test models on CIFAR-10, CIFAR-100, and ImageNet.

 **Metrics.** We provide several metrics for measuring accuracy and uncertainty: Acuracy (Acc, ↑) and Acc for 90% certain results (Acc-90, ↑), negative log-likelihood (NLL, ↓), Expected Calibration Error (ECE, ↓), Intersection-over-Union (IoU, ↑) and IoU for certain results (IoU-90, ↑), Unconfidence (Unc-90, ↑), and Frequency for certain results (Freq-90, ↑).
 We also define a method to plot a reliability diagram for visualization.